 But it is also true that I never eat (or drink) junk food, sodas, fruit juices, processed foods, greasy pizzas, French fries (ok, maybe a few times a year), and pretty much all you can see on the picture to the right but for the sandwich in the middle.
 I do eat this kind of bread.

-So, I’ve thought a lot about it and I’ve come to the conclusion that I really don’t eat a Western diet.
+So, I’ve thought a lot about it and I’ve come to the conclusion that I really do not eat a Western diet.
 Which led me to the conclusion that I am a Western woman who doesn’t eat a Western diet.
 Interesting.

 This means you can perfectly do the same.
 Good news!

-So, I am listing here a few characteristics of what I consider a rather typical Western diet:
+So, I am listing here a few characteristics of what I consider a rather typical SAD or Western diet: